python-useful-helpers/logwrap/doc/source/logwrap.rst

         :type exc_level: int
         :param max_indent: maximum indent before classic `repr()` call.
         :type max_indent: int
-        :param spec: callable object used as spec for arguments bind.
-                     This is designed for the special cases only, when impossible to change signature of target object, but processed/redirected signature is accessible.
-                     Note: this object should provide fully compatible signature with decorated function, or arguments bind will be failed!
-        :type spec: typing.Optional[typing.Callable]
         :param blacklisted_names: Blacklisted argument names.
                                   Arguments with this names will be skipped in log.
         :type blacklisted_names: typing.Optional[typing.Iterable[str]]